ansible/ansible/docs/docsite/rst/user_guide/playbooks_handlers.rst

 Controlling when handlers run
 -----------------------------

 By default, handlers run after all the tasks in a particular play have been completed.
-Notified handlers are executed automatically after each of the following sections: ``pre_tasks``, ``tasks`` and ``post_tasks``.
+Notified handlers are executed automatically after each of the following sections, in the following order: ``pre_tasks``, ``roles``/``tasks`` and ``post_tasks``.
 This approach is efficient, because the handler only runs once, regardless of how many tasks notify it.
 For example, if multiple tasks update a configuration file and notify a handler to restart Apache, Ansible only bounces Apache once to avoid unnecessary restarts.

-If you need handlers to run before the end of the play, add a task to flush them using the :ref:`meta module <meta_module>`, which executes Ansible actions.
+If you need handlers to run before the end of the play, add a task to flush them using the :ref:`meta module <meta_module>`, which executes Ansible actions:

 .. code-block:: yaml